redox-os/book/src/build-system-reference.md

 - `make qemu disk=nvme` - Boot Redox from a NVMe interface (SSD emulation).
 - `make qemu disk=usb` - Boot Redox from a virtual USB device.
 - `make qemu disk=cdrom` - Boot Redox from a virtual CD-ROM disk.
-- `make qemu option1=string option2=string` - Cumulative QEMU options is supported.
+- `make qemu kvm=no` - Start QEMU without the Linux KVM acceleration.
-- `make image` - Builds a new QEMU image, `build/harddrive.img`, without checking if any recipes have changed.
-It can save you some time if you are just updating one recipe with `make r.recipe-name`.
+- `make qemu iommu=no` - Start QEMU without IOMMU.
-- `make gdb` - Connects `gdb` to the Redox image in QEMU.
-Join us on the [chat](./chat.md) if you want to use this.
+- `make qemu gdb=yes` - Start QEMU with GDB support (you need to add the `gdbserver` recipe on your filesystem configuration before, then run the `make gdb` command in another shell)
-- `make mount` - Mounts the Redox image as a filesystem at `$(BUILD)/filesystem`. **Do not use this if QEMU is running**, and remember to use `make unmount` as soon as you are done.
-This is not recommended, but if you need to get a large file onto or off of your Redox image, this is available as a workaround.
+- `make gdb` - Connects the GDB from Linux/BSD/MacOSX to the GDB server (gdbserver) on Redox in QEMU.
-- `make unmount` - Unmounts the Redox image filesystem.
-Use this as soon as you are done with `make mount`, and **do not start QEMU** until this is done.
+- `make qemu option1=value option2=value` - Cumulative QEMU options are supported.
 - `make virtualbox` - The same as `make qemu`, but for VirtualBox (it requires the VirtualBox service to be running, run `systemctl status vboxdrv.service` to verify or `akmods; systemctl restart vboxdrv.service` to enable on systems using systemd).

 ## Environment Variables